 3401 State Park Rd NE, Bemidji, MN 56601

 Lake Bemidji State Park is a great place to spend a day or an entire weekend, offering dozens of fun activities.
-You can hike through the tamarack bog and see pitcher plants, dragon’s mouth, sundews, and other native plants used by Native Americans centuries ago for healing purposes.
+You can hike through the tamarack bog and see pitcher plants, dragon’s mouth, sundews, and other native plants used by Native Americans centuries ago for healing.

-You can also swim, boat, fish, bird watch, hike, go camping, spend time on bikes or just sit and relax at Lake Bemidji State Park.
+You can also swim, boat, fish, bird watch, hike, go camping, spend time on bikes, or relax at Lake Bemidji State Park.
 In short, this lake is a beautiful place to have a picnic and enjoy the beautiful sights with friends and family members.

 Come to Lake Bemidji State Park for an experience you’ll never forget!
 Take a 360° virtual tour of the park here.